UPDATED AUGUST 2025

 15-months old | Independence, Virginiaicon

-Payton Sawyers, 15-months old, suffered life-threatening injuries after she was attacked by a pit bull-mix while under the care of her babysitters on January 6.
-Grayson County sheriff's deputies and rescue personnel responded to a 911 call about 9:30 pm on the 400 block of Penn Ford Road.
+Payton Sawyers, 15-months old, died after she was attacked by a vicious dog while under the care of her babysitters.
+On January 6, 2016 at about 9:30 pm, Grayson County sheriff's deputies responded to a 911 call in the 400 block of Penn Ford Road.
 The child was airlifted to Brenner Children's Hospital in Winston-Salem, North Carolina in critical condition.
-Sheriff Richard Vaughan said the child was attacked by the couple's pit bull-mix, E.J., and the dog had the child's head in its mouth.
-After an investigation, including executing a search warrant of the couple's home, John Underwood II and Terra Connell were charged with felony child neglect and possessing a vicious dog.
+Sheriff Richard Vaughan said the child was attacked by the couple's pit bull-mix, "E.J.," and the dog had the child's head in its mouth.
+After an investigation, including executing a search warrant of the couple's home, John Underwood II, 51, and Terra Connell, 29, were charged with felony child neglect and possessing a vicious dog.
+Witnesses previously observed the animal being aggressive toward other animals and humans.
 Connell was also charged with possession of illegal drugs and possession of ammunition by a felon.
 On January 8, Payton died of her injuries.
 After her death, the Grayson County Sheriff's Office charged the couple with second-degree murder in addition to the other charges. [source citations]

 Date of death: January 8, 2016 Chained: No